Reloaded-Project/Reloaded.Hooks-rs/docs/dev/platform/overview.md

 prevents hooking app functions out of the box.

 To work around this, the library will call the `unprotect` function in `platform_functions.rs` before applying a function and `protect` function to restore protection.
+For non-common OSes, you must replace these functions with your own implementation(s).

 For the common operating systems; the `protect`/`unprotect` functions map to the following API calls: